MiSTer-devel/Downloader_MiSTer/README.md

 *Drop-in database files* extend `downloader.ini` by letting you [add databases in separate files](docs/drop-in-databases.md), without editing the main configuration.
 Just copy a `.ini` file to your SD card and the downloader picks it up automatically.

-### Custom INI file

-You can use a different INI file by renaming the launcher `update.sh` to your preferred name.
-After renaming the launcher, it will use an INI file with the same name but with the .ini extension.
-For instance, if you rename the launcher to `/media/fat/Scripts/my_custom_name.sh`, it will use the INI file `/media/fat/my_custom_name.ini` instead of `/media/fat/downloader.ini`.

-This flexibility allows for various use cases, such as running a specific database in isolation.

 ### How to avoid executing remote code altogether

 If you're concerned about executing a build that the launcher fetches from the web, you can avoid this by manually installing the latest version of Downloader's build.
 Just get [this file](https://github.com/MiSTer-devel/Downloader_MiSTer/releases/download/latest/dont_download.zip) and save it at `/media/fat/Scripts/.config/downloader/downloader_latest.zip` (remember to rename the file as instructed).
 You can verify the file's integrity using the provided MD5 checksum [here](https://github.com/MiSTer-devel/Downloader_MiSTer/releases/tag/latest).